 Pricing Comparison

-When it comes to pricing, the two platforms take very different approaches.
+The two platforms take very different approaches.
 Carta offers a free Launch tier for companies with up to 25 stakeholders and less than $1 million raised.
-Beyond this, pricing depends on a custom quote from their sales team for the Build, Grow, or Scale tiers.
-These paid plans use a price-per-stakeholder model with a minimum annual fee.
+Beyond that, pricing comes from a sales quote for the Build, Grow, or Scale tiers.
+Carta states plainly that each package has a price per stakeholder with a minimum annual fee, but publishes neither the rate nor the minimum.

 Carta Pricing

-Carta structures its plans into four tiers, but only the Launch plan has public pricing.
-This free plan is tailored to companies with up to 25 stakeholders and less than $1 million raised.
+Carta structures its plans into four tiers, and only Launch has a published price, which is zero.
+That plan is for companies with up to 25 stakeholders and less than $1 million raised.
 It includes basic cap table management, SAFE modeling, and standard compliance forms like 83(b) elections.

 Pulley Pricing

-Pulley keeps things straightforward with three pricing tiers.
-The Startup plan is $1,200 per year and includes cap table management, share certificates, and templates for SAFEs, options, and RSAs.
-This plan is ideal for early-stage companies but does not include 409A valuations.
+Pulley has three equity tiers.
+Startup is $1,200 per year for 25 stakeholders and includes cap table management, share certificates, templated agreements for SAFEs, options and RSAs, a fundraise modeler, and concierge onboarding.
+It does not include 409A valuations.

 Pricing Comparison Table

-Here’s a quick side-by-side comparison of the pricing and features:
+Here’s a side-by-side comparison of the published pricing:

 Features and Capabilities